-Live cell phones are not permitted to be turned on while students are in OTA classes, activities, lab activities or service learning.
+Cell phones are to be silenced while students are in OTA classes, activities, lab, or service learning.
 Cell phones are not permitted at any fieldwork setting.
-We suggest that cell phones be left in your car, or turned off and in your bag prior to class/lab/SL.
-No cell phone is to be on your person during class.
+We suggest that cell phones silenced and in your bag prior to class/lab/SL.
 If you have an emergency/urgent need to keep your cell phone live you must discuss need of use with instructor prior to class/lab.
 Students who do not comply with this etiquette may be asked to leave class.
-This will be documented as an unexcused absence.

-Laptops/tablets are to be used only for class use: note taking and/or for documented accommodations.
-The OTA faculty request that if you use a laptop/tablet for note taking in class that you consider your classroom context as laptops/tablets may be distracting to other students.
-If you are using a laptop/tablet for accommodations and need to sit close to the front, please discuss this situation with the OTA faculty.
-Online browsing, shopping, Facebook, email contacts, etc. are always prohibited in any OTA class.
+Laptops/tablets are to be used only for class use: note taking, completing assessments and assignments.
+Online browsing, shopping, social media, email contacts, etc. are always prohibited in any OTA class.
 If you use your laptop/tablet for anything other than immediate classroom work (example: note taking) you will be asked to leave.
 This is not in accordance with our policies of respect and professionalism and will be documented as an unexcused absence.